 Although we care more about your experience and your personality, we expect candidates to look professional when they arrive for an interview.
 For instance, we wouldn’t be impressed if a candidate showed up in a tracksuit for a job in Europe Language Jobs.

-We don't like it when a candidate brags and brags about how good they are and how perfect they are for the role, with no facts or no explanations!
+We don't like it when a candidate brags and brags about how good they are and how perfect they are for the role, with no facts or no explanations to support it!
 It comes across as though you haven’t prepared for the interview and as recruiters, this is something we can notice immediately!

 Please take some time to think about how you are going to answer the common interview questions.

 One last piece of advice - always ask questions!
 We like it when you ask questions at the end of the interview, closely related to the role and the company.
-By asking questions, it shows your genuine interest and that you have been listening properly to what we have been explaining throughout the interview process!
+Asking questions shows your genuine interest and that you have been listening properly to what we have been explaining throughout the interview process!

 We hope that Monica's advice provides you with some key insights into what recruiters find impressive and what they find off-putting.
 This should demonstrate how much research, preparation, and effort you should be putting into your job searching process.
 At the end of the day, it’s the recruiter's job to decide if you are the perfect fit for the job or not and from experience, they can always tell who has prepared and who hasn’t!